trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 Then I looked around for a cozy background that `mcedit` and `nc` both had. `colorscheme darkblue` did the trick.

-I grew so fond of `mcedit`'s style of highlighting `<TAB>`s and trailing white space that I felt I absolutely needed an equivalent.
-Otherwise I would corrupt `Makefile`s all the time by expanding `<TAB>`s to spaces.
+I grew so fond of `mcedit` style of highlighting `<TAB>` and trailing white space that I felt I absolutely needed an equivalent.
+Otherwise, I would corrupt `Makefile`s all the time by expanding `<TAB>`s to spaces.
 Or the other way around.
 Who knows!
 White space highlighting was easy to do with `listchars`:

 ```